grebmann1/cta-cheat-sheet/Documentation/Storage/FileStorage.md

 File storage = `10GB + number of licenses * license allocations + Extra add-ons`

 ## File Limitations
-Files size are limited to 2GB.
+- File size limit: 2GB
-Files that are attached to articles in Lightning Knowledge : 5MB Files can only be shared 2K times.
+- Files attached to articles in Lightning Knowledge: 5MB
+- Files can only be shared 2K times.
-File connect can be used to use file from Google Drive, Dropbox, etc
+- File Connect allows file usage from Google Drive, Dropbox, etc.

-## When to look for an external Solution ?
+## When to Consider an External Solution?
 - Streaming video.
 - Very large files (more than 2GB).
 - Files already available in an external tool.

 ## File Storage by Salesforce Edition